 A seroma is the buildup of fluids in a place on the body where tissue has been removed.
 They often occur as a complication of surgery but can also develop after an injury.

 In most cases, seromas are harmless and are allowed to heal naturally.
 Seromas are not related to cancer cells and pose no increased risk or concern.
-However, they can cause discomfort and lead to a longer hospital stay after surgery.
+However, they can

 The exact causes of seromas are not clear, but they are commonly seen in the breast area of women after surgeries to treat breast cancer.